 This guide provides information on the First Nations tax (FNT) such as things that are taxable, how to collect and report the tax, and when tax applies.
-If you have to report the First Nations goods and services tax (FNGST), do not include it on Form GST499-1, First Nations Tax (FNT) Schedule.
+If you have to report the First Nations goods and services tax (FNGST), do not include it on Form GST499, First Nations Tax (FNT) Schedule or Form GST499-1, which is the non-personalized version of Form GST499.
 Instead, include the amount on Form GST34, Goods and Services Tax/Harmonized Sales Tax (GST/HST) return, or GST62, Goods and Services Tax/Harmonized Sales Tax (GST/HST) return (non-personalized).
 For more information on the FNGST, see Guide RC4365, First Nations Goods and Services Tax (FNGST).